cvxpy/cvxpy/doc/source/updates/index.rst

   such as ``.sum()``, ``.max()``, and ``.mean()``
 -  New solver interface: ``PIQP``
 -  Adds SDP support to the Clarabel interface
+-  Addedd support for OR-Tools 9.7
+-  Removed support for OR-Tools 9.4
 -  ``PowerConeND`` now supports extracting its dual variables
 -  ``reshape`` now supports using ``-1`` as a dimension, with the same meaning it has in NumPy